-The Village of Lakeside then became two Duluth neighborhoods: Lakeside and Lester Park.
+The Lakeside then became two Duluth neighborhoods: Lakeside and Lester Park.
 Throughout all of the changes to Duluth’s liquor laws, no one suggested allowing liquor in either neighborhood.
 In September 1973, the city council finally completed the redistricting efforts that began in 1960 by passing an ordinance that opened all of Duluth’s commercial districts to liquor sales, “Except,” as the Duluth News Tribune reported, “for the statutory sacred cows of the Lakeside and UMD areas.”

 State laws governed both the UMD district—an area within a one-mile radius of the University of Minnesota Duluth’s Kirby Student Center where liquor sales were banned—and the communities of Lakeside and Lester Park, whose 1893 annexation agreement complied with an 1891 state law prohibiting the sale and manufacture of alcohol within its borders The UMD matter was taken up by Senator George Perpich, who attached a provision to lift the ban surrounding the campus to a bill authorizing the city of Virginia to grant a liquor license to a motel.
 It passed on March 28, 1974.